 But I did get to spend some time this past October; mountain biking in Southern Utah gave me incentive to work on some drawings on this spectacular landscape.
 In fact, I have become attached to drawing and like how I am closer to the paper - realizations are purer and embody the hand.
 These are works that color, line and composition do the talking - nothing else, no fragments, or bits of paper, collaging or fabric remnants feeding the expression.

-inspired and immersed in the art process.
+It is hard for me to stay inspired and immersed in the art process.
 It is a continual challenge and struggle.
 These trips give me the impetus to remain focused and engaged.
 Making art connects me to my center and I love the introspection of the studio.
 There is something about leaving a place of comfort and seeing other cultures, people, and experiencing their ways of doing things.
 I have always had a restless spirit and need to go and see.
 Perhaps, staying in Alaska during the core winter months will ignite some ingenious drawings on the other hand.